-All you need to know about Equity Funds
+All you need to know about Equity Mutual Funds

 Equity funds have gained immense popularity amongst investors.
 Investing in these funds is a good way to move towards achieving financial independence through wealth creation.
 But before you start investing in these funds, understand the basics and its various types.

 What are Equity Funds & how do these work?

 Equity funds are a type of mutual funds that invest your money in equity shares of companies.
 The scheme is managed by a financial expert known as the fund manager.
 He/she takes the all-important decision of where to invest your money based on the scheme’s objective.
 Your overall ownership in the fund is reflected by the number of units that are allotted to you by the fund manager.
 You get an opportunity to invest in businesses that have the potential to grow and become bigger in the future.
 The gains come in the form of dividends and capital appreciation.
 You receive the gains in proportion to your level of investment.
 The value of your investment grows when the prices of the underlying equity shares increase over a period of time.

 What are the different types of Equity Funds?

 There are a variety of equity funds available for investment.
 To get better clarity, let’s divide these into a few categories as per the Securities and Exchange Board of India (SEBI) guidelines.

 a.
 On the Basis of Market Capitalisation

 In simple words, market capitalisation refers to the total market value of equity shares of a particular company.
 Equity funds have been classified based on the kind of equity shares they invest in.
 These are as follows: